01 of 09

 Many families use this day-off for a picnic in the park, while whole villages in Bavaria come together to raise a traditional maibaum (Maypole) with colorful ribbons and carved figures to celebrate the warm season.

 Spargelzeit (white asparagus season) is a serious obsession in Germany.
 The "King of Vegetables" appears on every menu, grocery store and German's palate.
 For true devotees, buying it in the stores is not enough.
 Spargel-lovers must go to the source.

 The states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions, with the city of Beelitz claiming the north-eastern title.
 Each region claims to grow the best Spargel, but the only way to know for sure is to tour them all.
 Popular routes allow visitors to buy straight from the farms and go to the many festivals devoted to the veggie.

 Where: Baden-Württemberg, Lower Saxony and the city of Beelitz

 Ascension Day (Christi Himmelfahrt) is held on a Thursday in May.
-It is a national holiday around the country and the Friday following is usually also a day off making for an ideal excuse to vacation or just enjoy the first warm weather days with family and friends.
+It is a national holiday around the country and the Friday following is usually also a day off making it an ideal excuse to vacation or just enjoy the first warm days with family and friends.

 For many of the country's men, however, the day is better known as Vatertag (Father's Day) or Männertag / Herrentag (Men's Day).
 It is a day for men to be boys, ride bikes, get out in nature and drink beer.
 Lots of it.